dirknbr/forecast.R/README.md

 3. Local linear trend
 4. Weight model (eg it can model 13 weights on 13 X variables and 10 time steps which is not possible in frequentist setup)

 Note that most code has tests around the functions.
-You need to load all scripts to get the `ForecastEns()` to run.
+You need to load all scripts to get the `forecastEns()` to run.